THE EDINBURGH JEWISH LITERARY SOCIETY

 The Lit’s membership embraces those representing the rich diversity of ways of ‘being Jewish’ in Edinburgh, as well as others with a general interest in Jewish culture and religion.
 It therefore includes secular as well as religious Jews and non-Jews, and all are welcome at its meetings.

 The Lit. meets on Sunday evenings in the Community Centre in Salisbury Road, a typical season running from after the High Holidays until around Passover, i.e. from October/November until March/April.
 Speakers who work on subjects of Jewish interest in the broadest sense are invited.
 They may be academics, writers, artists, musicians or activists, from Scotland, other parts of the UK or further afield.
+Some meetings are held on zoom or in a hybrid fashion.

 Over the last few years, meetings have included talks on the work of Jewish poets, artists and thinkers, on antisemitism, the Holocaust, the Crusades, the art and function of the cantor, and Jewish humour.
 The Lit has also mounted debates, entertainments, films and some concerts.
 A flavour of what the Lit offers can be gleaned from its archive, available at: http://www.ejls.org/.
 The programme is organised by a Committee comprising a President, Secretary, Treasurer and Membership Secretary, together with 6-8 members elected at its Annual General Meeting, which takes place at the end of each session.